Go Back Up

 Sometimes, rollover capabilities depend on the HRA software your employer uses to administer your benefit.
 For example, only monthly rollovers are permitted if you have HRA through PeopleKeep.

-Under IRS regulations, HRA funds can only reimburse an employee for eligible healthcare expenses defined in IRS Publication 502.
-Medical expenses can only be incurred by you, your spouse, and eligible dependents and must be purchased within the HRA’s plan year.
+Many employees want to know how they can use their HRA money.
+Under IRS regulations, HRA funds can only reimburse an employee for eligible healthcare expenses defined in IRS Publication 502 and the CARES Act.
+Only the employee, their spouse, and eligible dependents can incur eligible medical expenses during the HRA's plan year.

 • Individual health insurance premiums